 Bend deduction charts speed up this process by providing an already calculated set of figures which negates the need to carry out individual calculations.
 A bend deduction chart is a good starting point.

-However there are individualistic needs of metals depending on the type of alloy they are, product to be made, the thickness of the metal, type of finishing needed, etc; take into account these idiosyncratic demands while calculating bend deduction.
+However, there are individualistic needs of metals depending on the type of alloy they are, the product to be made, the thickness of the metal, the type of finishing needed, etc; take into account these idiosyncratic demands while calculating bend deduction.

 Conclusion

-What will you prefer for the calculation of the length of the Flat Pattern, BA, or BD?
+What would you prefer for the calculation of the length of the Flat Pattern, BA, or BD?
 What is your opinion?
-Let me know in the comments below.
+Tell us in the comments below.

 So, this is all about today’s topic.
-I hope you got all the points I mentioned above.
-If you are still struggling to understand anything, please let me know that as well, in the comments below.
-I will try to respond as soon as possible.
+We hope you got all the points we mentioned above.
+If you are still struggling to understand anything, please allow us to know that as well in the comments below.
+We will try to respond as soon as possible.